Introduction

 Only working windmill in Wiltshire and the surrounding counties.
 Built in 1821 and worked commercially for over one hundred years, it then lay idle until it was restored in 1976.

 Just to confuse matters, there are two Wiltons in Wiltshire.
-This is the Wilton near Great Bedwyn, and not the home of the carpet factory outside Salisbury.
+This is the Wilton near Great Bedwyn, and not the home of the former carpet factory outside Salisbury.

 Check the Wilton Windmill's website for opening times etc.